-Skinner is a member of the Society of Biblical Literature, the Evangelical Theological Society, and the Adventist Theological Society.
+Dr. Skinner currently serves as the Director of the Institute of Jewish-Christian Studies at the Seminary and is a member of the Society of Biblical Literature, the Evangelical Theological Society, and the

+Adventist Theological Society.
 He has presented scholarly papers at professional meetings of these societies and other venues.

-Also, he served as the Lead Chaplain at Adventist Information Ministry for eight years.
-His joys include serving the people of God preaching, giving seminars on Biblical Interpretation, and writing blogs from time to time.
+He also served as the lead chaplain at the Adventist Information Ministry for eight years.
+His joys include serving the people of God, preaching, giving seminars on Biblical Interpretation, and writing blogs occasionally.
 His interests include running (marathoner), reading, and spending time with family.

-Jerome is married to Miriam Morgan-Skinner, a Doctor of Nurse Practice (AU 2018), and they have two beautiful daughters, Briauna and Olivia.
+Jerome is married to Miriam Morgan-Skinner, a Doctor of Nursing Practice, and they have two beautiful daughters, Briauna and Olivia.